 Deloitte’s reputation is one of our most cherished assets.
 It distinguishes Deloitte in the marketplace, differentiates Deloitte from the competition and enables us to attract the world-class talent that is our hallmark.
-That’s why Deloitte’s ethics teams work diligently to proactively strengthen the culture of integrity across the organization.
+That’s why Deloitte’s Ethics teams work diligently to proactively strengthen the culture of integrity across the organization.
 Deloitte is committed to conducting business with transparency, honesty and the utmost professionalism.

-Our Global Principles of Business Conduct (“Global Code”) outline Deloitte’s ethical commitments and expectations for approximately 312,000 Deloitte people globally, giving the organization a strong foundation built upon indelible principles.
+Our Global Principles of Business Conduct (“Global Code”) outlines Deloitte’s ethical commitments and expectations for approximately 330,000 Deloitte people globally, giving the organization a strong foundation built upon indelible principles.
 At Deloitte, we have placed ethical culture and values at the heart of our agenda, and we understand the critical responsibility Deloitte has to serve the public interest.
 Driving a proactive approach to ethics and building and sustaining a culture of integrity helps Deloitte people make the best professional decisions every day.

 - The Global Code;

 - Deloitte ethics training programs—including online courses, classroom programs and facilitator-led interactive case discussions—and communications campaigns.
-Ethics training is required for all new hires upon joining Deloitte, upon promotion to manager (specific to their roles), and for all Deloitte professionals every two years;
+Ethics training is required for all new hires upon joining Deloitte, upon promotion to manager (specific to their roles) and for all Deloitte professionals every two years;

 - An annual confirmation by all Deloitte professionals that they have read, understood and are in compliance with the Global Code; and